Southwick Parish Council website

 The parish council website welcomes news.
 There is no reason to wait till the newsletter is published but news should also be submitted to the newsletter.
 Photographs are welcome but permission might need to be sought for photographs that include people in them.
 Photographs should be submitted without alteration to size etc. They can then be adjusted to suite the location where they are to be published.

-Suggestions are most welcome :) Please use the Contact page.Geoff Edwards Article updated 8/11/2015
+Suggestions are most welcome :) Please write to the Clerk address on Contact page.Geoff Edwards Article updated 8/11/2015

 NB the background colour of this page is white.
 If it doesn't look white to you then your display may need adjusting.
 Also the text is black